upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

    ```
    **Do not use tables for layout.**
    - CSS can provide any layout you desire.
 If you're at Penn Libraries, the  [Web Unit](mailto:webunit@lists.upenn.edu) will help.
-   - If you're absolutely desperate, give your table tag the role presentation:
+   - If you're absolutely desperate to use a table for layout, give your table tag the role presentation:
    ```html
        <table role="presentation">
    ```